 What information do I need to collect with each feature request?

-The Userback widget settings will allow you to configure your widget that matches the types of ideas and features requests you are collecting, the best workflow for your users and information that you need to collect.
+The Userback widget settings will allow you to configure your widget that matches the types of ideas and feature requests you are collecting, the best workflow for your users and the information that you need to collect.

 To start with, the Widget lets you collect 3 separate types of feedback (Bug Reports, Feature Requests and General Feedback).
 Each option can be enabled or disabled independently.